Disability and Medicare: Can I Get Medicare Before 65 If I’m Disabled?

 We want to help you make educated healthcare decisions.
 While this post may have links to lead generation forms, this won’t influence our writing.
 We adhere to strict editorial standards to provide the most accurate and unbiased information.

-We’ve answered a similar question on disability and Medicare previously.
 If you’re “on disability,” then you may be able to get Medicare before you turn 65.

 That said, not every type of disability lets you get Medicare coverage.
 You can only join Medicare due to a disability if you receive payments from the Social Security Disability Insurance (SSDI) program for 24 months.
 SSDI has its own requirements for acceptance.